chiboozor/alx-low_level_programming/0x00-hello_world/README.md

 4-puts.c - a C program that prints exactly _"Programming is like building a multilingual puzzle_ to the stdout using the 'puts' function.

 5-printf.c - C program that prints exactly _with proper grammar, but the outcome is a piece of art,_ using the printf function.
+6-size.c - program that prints the size of various types on the computer it is compiled on.